TiaVerlo/WiZ-CLI/README.md

   chmod +x build.command
   ./build.command
 ```
-- this outputs binaries into the dist/ directory.
+This outputs binaries into the dist/ directory.

 Note that the default config files need to be in the same directory as the binary for the import shortcuts to work, so you can find them in the dist/ directory in the repo.
 Any default or custom config files can always also be loaded from anywhere when the full file path is provided.